 You must have a subscription to Business Central to be able to create a sandbox environment.
 There can only be one sandbox environment per subscription.

-Another tab in your browser will open for finishing the setup of your sandbox environment.
+Another tab with Business Central opens where you can finish the setup of your sandbox environment.

 If you have pop-up blocker enabled in your browser, change it to allow URLs from the *.businesscentral.dynamics.com address.

-- Choose Learn more to read about scenarios that you can try in a sandbox environment.
-Or, choose Close to continue to the Role Center of your Business Central sandbox instance.
+Choose the Learn more button to read about scenarios that you can try in a sandbox environment or choose the Close button to continue to the Role Center of your Business Central sandbox instance.

-In the sandbox environment, a new tenant has been created.
-This tenant is loaded with default demonstration data for the CRONUS company.
-No data is copied or otherwise transferred from the production environment during the sandbox creation.
+A sandbox environment created in this way only contains the default demonstration data for the CRONUS company.
+No data is copied or otherwise transferred from the production environment.

 Resetting the sandbox environment will remove it completely, and then create it again with the default demonstration data.